esnet/pypond/docs/source/sanitize.md

 Only a series of `Event` objects can be aligned. `IndexedEvent` objects are basically already aligned and it makes no sense in the case of a `TimeRangeEvent`.

+It should also be noted that the emitted/aligned event will only contain the fields that alignment was requested on.
+Which is to say if you have two columns, `in` and `out`, and only request to align the `in` column, the `out` value will not be contained in the emitted event.

 ### Usage

 The full argument usage of the align method: